aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/_index.md

 {{% /alert %}}

 The following sample code creates a new workbook and adds a new VBA Module and Macro Code and saves the output in the XLSM format.
-Once, you open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named "TestModule" and inside it, you will see the following macro code.
+Once you open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named "TestModule" and inside it, you will see the following macro code.

 {{< highlight java >}}